pablodecm/phd_thesis/src/103_chapter_3.md

 rapidly becomes in practical, specially when the space of observations or parameters is very high-dimensional, various statistical techniques for dealing with with this cases exist, generally referred to as *likelihood-free* or *simulation-based* inference techniques.
+A well stablished group of techniques for inference when the likelihood function is unknown is referred to as Approximate Bayesian Computation (ABC) [@rubin1984bayesianly; @beaumont2002approximate].
+The fundamental concept behind ABC is the simulation of a simulated sample
+$S_0 = \{\boldsymbol{x}_0,...,\boldsymbol{x}_m\}$$
+using a given vector of parameters $\boldsymbol{\theta}_0$, which is then compared using a distance criteria to the actual observed dataset $D$.
+If the data and the simulation are close enough, then
+$\boldsymbol{\theta}_0$ is kept as sample from the approximate posterior.
+The previous process is repeated until the posterior is estimated with the desired accuracy, the final quality of the posterior approximation strongly depending on the distance definition.
+When the dimensionality of the output is high, a summary statistic vector has
+$\boldsymbol{s}(\boldsymbol{x})$ has in practise to be used for increasing the computational efficiency of the previous procedure.

-The approach for carrying our inference in the particle physics experiments at the LHC is somehow different from the mentioned techniques, similarly the observations are reduced to a lower-dimensional summary statistic space, but then a synthetic likelihood is oftentimes constructed so standard inference techniques can be applied.
+The approach for carrying our inference in the particle physics experiments at the LHC is somehow related from the mentioned family of techniques.
+The observations are also reduced to a lower-dimensional summary statistic space, but then a synthetic likelihood is constructed so standard inference techniques can be applied.
+The likelihood is often based on the product of Poisson count terms, as depicted in [Equation @eq:poisson_simple] and [Equation @eq:poisson_multichannel], where the dependence on the expectations on the parameters is based on the simulation and the mixture structure.
+Alternative approaches include the use of a simple one-dimensional parametrisation for a continuous background and a bump-like signal, which is common when the reconstructed intermediate mass of an intermediate object is used as summary statistic and its response is well-controlled.
+An additional alternative approach, which has not been used in LHC analysis to date, could be to use non-parametric density estimation techniques to obtain a synthetic likelihood directly from simulated data, which has been recently referred as Approximate Frequentist Computation (AFC) [@Brehmer:2018eca].

 ### Parameter Estimation